Send the Beggar

 What'd I Say

 In case you've never heard them, their schtick was the Guitar Instrumental, with the melody line taken by guitar, usually with unfeasible amounts of mild whammy-bar action; not so much 'dive bomb' as ripple.
 After their original run of hits, they took to making albums of reasonably current songs, delivered in their own inimitable style, aimed at their already ageing audience, a position they've held till the present day.
 It's easy to sneer at The Shadows' squeaky-clean image and middle-aged takes on other peoples' songs, but it's just as easy to forget the massive impact they had on a whole generation of British musicians, many of whom went on to conquer the world, metaphorically speaking.
 Hank was allegedly the first UK muso to own a Fender Strat, a guitar that still looks cool and space-age over fifty years later, although the whole band went through a dodgy phase of using and endorsing the British Burns guitar range, whose unfashionability is only matched by their extreme ugliness.

-Shades of Rock was The Shads' ninth non-compilation album, and was actually recorded after the (non-)'original' band had split, temporarily losing co-guitarist Bruce Welch.
+Shades of Rock was The Shads' ninth non-compilation album, actually recorded after the (non-)'original' band had split, temporarily losing co-guitarist Bruce Welch.
 Unsurprisingly, even in 1970, it's a collection of mostly laid-back instrumental versions of already well-known songs, including some from the original rock'n'roll era, which had probably already attained the status of a 'golden age', even then.
 Nothing here offends, but then, nothing The Shadows do ever offends; they are inoffensiveness incarnate, then and now, so while a few tracks are interestingly re-interpreted, nothing exactly leaps out at you as innovative.
 The faux-rebellious sleeve looks a little silly now, too, assuming it wasn't meant ironically, which I doubt.
 Wonder who the 'biker' model was?
 Agency bloke, I expect.
 Nice BSA, though.